HamidAliakbarlou/HamidAliakbarlou/README.md

 ---

 ### 📚 What I'm Learning
-I'm currently delving into Cloud tools like Azure, Advanced Data Visualization, unsupervised machine learning, and more.
+I've started to delve into Cloud tools like Azure, Advanced Data Visualization, unsupervised machine learning, and more.

 ---